AI predicts customer volume to prepare ingredients

 To get started, restaurants should follow a structured approach.
 For example, IBM recommends steps like:

-1. Assess objectives: Define what needs forecasting (e.g. overall covers, specific menu items, peak hours).
+Define what needs forecasting (e.g. overall covers, specific menu items, peak hours).
+Establish clear goals and success metrics for your AI implementation.

-2. Choose tools or partners: Select AI software or consultants that specialize in hospitality demand planning.
+Select AI software or consultants that specialize in hospitality demand planning.
+Research vendors with proven track records in restaurant forecasting.

-3. Collect quality data: Ensure clean, accurate POS and inventory records.
-Integrate new feeds (weather APIs, local event calendars, etc.) as needed.
+Ensure clean, accurate POS and inventory records.
+Integrate new feeds (weather APIs, local event calendars, etc.) as needed for comprehensive analysis.

-4. Involve stakeholders: Train staff on how forecasts inform ordering, staffing, and prep decisions.
-Gain buy-in by showing AI’s value.
+Train staff on how forecasts inform ordering, staffing, and prep decisions.
+Gain buy-in by showing AI's value through clear demonstrations and results.

-5. Monitor and refine: Continuously evaluate forecast accuracy and update models over time as new data comes in.
+Continuously evaluate forecast accuracy and update models over time as new data comes in.
+Regular optimization ensures sustained performance improvements.

 Implementing AI Forecasting